camunda/blog.camunda.org/content/post/2017/06/camunda-optimize-100-released.md

 * Visualization of average execution duration for any activity
 * Eliminating bottle-necks of your process by finding steps that take longer than a specified target value
 * Find out which paths process instances took that reached a desired outcome
-* Perform analysis based on a subset of all process instances, i.e. by variable value or start date
+* Perform analysis based on a subset of all process instances, i.e., by variable value or start date

 # Visualization of flow node frequency